My Personal History Book

 I grew up without knowing much about my illness.
 When I was in my

-I learned for the first time that I have a handicap.
-While I was watching
+second year at University, I learned for the first time that I have a handicap.

-about it, and he told me I have Down's syndrome.
-I was feeling about it
+it, and he told me I

-faintly, but it was very shock for me.
+for me.
 My mind went blank.

 Then I saw my mother writing about my illness on a word processor.

-It really surprised me,
+It really surprised

-and I didn't want to believe it.
+me, and I didn't want to believe it.
 I was very sad.

 I learned that my parents were going to publish my personal history

-book and make public my illness and tell about my family in the book.
-I
+public my illness and tell about my family in the book.
+I worried, and I don't want them to reveal

-worried, and I don't want them to reveal my illness.
+my illness.
 I cried in sorrow.

-I talked about my worries to Dr. Tanaka, who works at the Child General
+I talked about my worries to Dr. Tanaka, who works at the Child General Consultation

-your handicap."
-At first, I
+about your handicap.”
+At

-so I made up my mind to tell the truth.
+my mind to tell the truth.

 Besides, my relatives and my parent's friends cheered me up.

 I'm not afraid anymore, and there's no need to hide the truth.
-I
+I want many people to

-this book that my parents have published.
-I'd like them to understand
+read this book that my parents have published.
+I'd like them to understand the feelings of the handicapped.

 The book has finally been published.
-The book has a rose cover,
+The book has a rose cover, and it was very

-our family and the book
+about our family and

-the Nishinihon and other newspapers.
+Minaminihon, the Nishinihon and other newspapers.

 We got a lot of letters and telephone calls from all parts of Japan.

-They said, "I was deeply moved by your book.", "You gave
+deeply moved by your book.”, “You gave me courage.”, “I cried reading this

-me courage.", "I cried reading this book.", "I found
+book.”, “I found

-future." and so forth.
+hope for the future.” and so forth.

 We were encouraged by their messages.
 I think that it was a very

-good thing that my parents published this book.
+good thing that my

 I also hope to work with handicapped children.
 I have a lot of dreams.